slatedocs/slate/source/includes/_digital_invoices.md

 feature flag is enabled or not check [Company Detail API](#get-a-specific-company) and check if `scan_and_match_ff_enabled` attribute is `true`.

-### How to know Invoice is Linked with Purchase Order
+### How to know Invoice is Linked with Purchase Order?

 Invoice are linked with Purchase order through Invoice line items.
 Every invoice line items has a `purcahse_order_item_id` and `purchase_order_id` properties.
 If There is a match found then corresponding invoice line items will have these 2 values set.
 If the values are `null` in that case, User need to link invoice items with purchase order items using our app.

+### How to create Draft Purchase Request rather than Invoice from a scan?

+To create a purchase request pass a `upload_type = 'request'` data along with file and other required POST body params.
+If `upload_type` is other than `request` it will always create `Invoice`.

+Also note that, the response you get is a valid JSON response of either `Invoice` json serializer, or `PurchaseOrder` json serializer or `Error` json depending on the `upload_type` value and the success/failure state of the request.

 ### Limitations